Sploups21/extension-spoofer/README.md

 But <strong>an executable named titi.exe</strong>, which spoof extension is pdf, will give you <strong><em>titiexe.pdf</em></strong> (which is less discrete)

-(You can find some french words finishing by "exe" in Wordlist_FR.txt)

 Once your file is spoofed, you can change manually the icon of your file corresponding to the extension you choosed to spoof.

 ## Demo